Fore, Four and Fourth

 But when Dad passed away unexpectedly in 2003, my wife, Cassi, was pregnant with my son.
 Naming him after his grandfather, and the grandfathers before him, felt like the right thing – perhaps the only thing – to do.

 Now I’m pleased we did.
-Martin Cornelius Fredricks V and I are the stewards of a great tradition, one I hope continues for generations to come.
+Martin Cornelius Fredricks V and I are the stewards of a great tradition, one I he continue if he choses.

-Absolutely irrelevant, I know, but what the hell.
+Absolutely apropos of nothing, I know, but what the hell.

 Explanation the Fifth (V) – Words at Play

 I love words and phrases with multiple meanings and applications that go deeper.
-IV Words does that for me; if not, you wouldn’t be reading this.
+IV Words does that for me; if it didn’t, you wouldn’t be reading this.

 Every foreword inevitably connects with “The End.”
 For this IV Words post, here we are.